High Protein Orange Cinnamon Rolls

 Cinnamon Roll Filling

-Use a rolling pin to roll the dough into a large rectangle, about the size of a baking sheet.
+- Use a rolling pin to roll the dough into a large square, about 11"x11".

-Use a knife to slice the cinnamon roll into 8 pieces.
+- Tuck the ends in and use a knife to slice the roll into 10 pieces.

 - Each cinnamon roll has 3 Smart Points.